Antoine de la Mothe Cadillac: Les Douacques

-In 1688, the governor Jacques-René de Brisay de Denonville gave him the concession of the seigniory (estate) of Les Douacques (which later became the town of Bar Harbor, Maine, well known today as a tourist town, but then for fishing and lobsters).
+In 1688, the Governor General of New France Jacques-René de Brisay de Denonville gave him the concession of the seigniory (estate) of Les Douacques (which later became Bar Harbor, Maine).
 His concession brought him no income, even from agriculture.
-Lamothe entered into a trading partnership with officers of Port Royal, an activity facilitated by using a ship owned by his brothers-in-law Guyon.
+Cadillac entered into a trading partnership with officers of Port Royal, an activity facilitated by using a ship owned by his brothers-in-law Guyon.
 In 1689, he was sent on an expedition in the vicinity of Boston.
 Upon his return, he asked the governor of Acadia, Louis-Alexandre des Friches de Méneval, for a job as notary, to bring in a minimum income; his request was turned down.
-Then, Cadillac was introduced to the governor Louis de Buade de Frontenac in Quebec, who sent him on an exploratory mission along the coasts of New England, aboard the frigate L'Embuscade (The Ambush).
+Then, Cadillac was introduced to Governor Louis de Buade de Frontenac in Quebec, who sent him on an exploratory mission along the coasts of New England, aboard the frigate L'Embuscade (The Ambush).
 Strong head winds forced the ship to return to France.

 In 1690, Cadillac was in Paris.
 He became part of the circle of the Secretary of State for the Navy, the marquis de Seignelay, then of his successor Louis Phélypeaux, comte de Pontchartrain, who appointed him officer of marine troops.
-On his return to Port Royal, LaMothe learned that the English admiral William Phips had seized the city, and that his wife, daughter, and son were being held captives.
+On his return to Port Royal, Cadillac learned that the English admiral William Phips had seized the city and that his wife, daughter, and son were being held captives.
 They were released in exchange for some English prisoners.
 In 1691, Cadillac repatriated his family to Quebec, but their ship was attacked by a privateer out of Boston, who took possession of all their goods.

 Cadillac was promoted to lieutenant in 1692.
-He was sent with the cartographer Jean-Baptiste-Louis Franquelin to draw charts of the New England coastline in preparation for a French attack on the English colonies.
-He set out again for France to hand over the charts, together with a report, to the Secretary of State Pontchartrain.
-In 1693, he got an allowance of 1500 pounds for his work and was sent back on a further mission to supplement his observations.
-Frontenac promoted him to captain, then lieutenant commander in 1694.
+He was sent with cartographer Jean-Baptiste-Louis Franquelin to draw charts of the New England coastline in preparation for a French attack on the English colonies.
+He set out again for France to hand over the charts, together with a report, to Pontchartrain.
+In 1693, he received an allowance of 1,500 pounds for his work and was sent back on a further mission to supplement his observations.
+Frontenac promoted him to captain then to lieutenant commander in 1694.